 - InternalDefinitionUpdateServer — internal WSUS server

-To update antivirus from file share, at first you need to download necessary definition update files from https://www.microsoft.com/security/portal/definitions/adl.aspx and place them into network folder.
-Then we have to specify that Windows Defender should be updated from a network directory (UNC path):
+To update antivirus from file share, at first you need to download necessary definition update files from https://www.microsoft.com/security/portal/definitions/adl.aspx and place them into shared network folder on a file server in your network.
+Then you have to specify that Windows Defender should be updated from a network shared folder (use UNC path):

 Set-MpPreference -SignatureDefinitionUpdateFileSharesSources \DESKTOP-V20E3PO\Updates

 To run virus update and malware definitions manually: